BGCG/project1/README.md

 ### **Troubleshooting and Optimisation** ###

 My main areas which required much optimisation and testing was when coding the responsive design queries - especially to code the navigation bar so it would still be readable on small screens.
-I found on smaller screen sizes the navigation bar was distorted and at certain screen widths disappeared behind other content at small screens sizes (especially 280px max screen width for Galaxy Fold devices).
+I found on smaller screen sizes the navigation bar was distorted and at certain screen widths disappeared behind other content at small screens sizes (especially for iPhone SE and Galaxy Fold devices).
 I found wrapping the logo and navigation bar in a container and setting `display` to `inline-block` helped.
 Then I made the logo and menu their own separate divs inside the nav-logo container.
-Then I fixed the position of the menu using `top:0;` `left:0` and `position: absolute;` I would have liked to code a dropdown navigation bar, however I struggled due to time constraints but will definitely consider this option in future projects.
-I tested the responsive code by selecting each device display in the Google Dev tools, selecting 100% zoom and ensuring readability and conformance of elements in the website.
+Then I fixed the position of the menu using `top:0;` `left:0` and `position: absolute;`.
+I would have liked to code a dropdown navigation bar, however I struggled due to time constraints but will definitely consider this option in future projects.

 On smaller screen sizes, the main changes I have made is to decrease the line spacing of p elements and make the div elements cover the background images rather than have a small margin in larger screens.
 In the responsive design for smartphones and iPads, the form element has the label on top of the input boxes rather than beside.
 All these changes are to enhance the readability of the text on smaller devices.
+I tested the responsive code by selecting each device display in the Google Dev tools, selecting 100% zoom and ensuring readability and conformance of elements in the website.

 Previously I had headers for the events and Eat+Drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively, but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
 I opted instead to get rid of the headings and instead underline the active pages in the navigation bar so the user knows which page they are viewing.
 I used the `text-decoration:underline;` as for an unknown reason the border-bottom the line was placed awkwardly low in respect to the navigation bar.
 Although I have no stylistic control when using the `text-decoration: underline;` I thought this was the best option in this circumstance.
 At first it didn't work when I wrote `.active {text-decoration: underline}`.
 Then I realised due to the CSS hierarchy I would have to first target the menu id selector followed by the active class selector - `#menu .active{text-decoration: underline}`.